Rari-Capital/rari-dai-pool-contracts/CONCEPT.md

 In the near future, we will be generating yield from more currencies across more lending protocols, among other strategies.

-## RSPT (Rari Stable Pool Token)
+## RDPT (Rari DAI Pool Token)

-Each user's share of the Rari Stable Pool is represented by their RSPT (Rari Stable Pool Token) balance.
-When you deposit funds to the Stable Pool, an equivalent amount of RSPT is minted to your account.
-When you withdraw funds from the Stable Pool, the equivalent amount of RSPT is burned from your account.
+Each user's share of the Rari DAI Pool is represented by their RDPT (Rari DAI Pool Token) balance.
+When you deposit funds to the DAI Pool, an equivalent amount of RDPT is minted to your account.
+When you withdraw funds from the DAI Pool, the equivalent amount of RDPT is burned from your account.
 As soon as you deposit, you start earning yield.
-Essentially, Rari Stable Pool holdings and yield are split up across RSPT holders proportionally to their balances.
+Essentially, Rari DAI Pool holdings and yield are split up across RDPT holders proportionally to their balances.

 ## Deposits